treeverse/lakeFS/clients/python-legacy/docs/ObjectsApi.md

     repository = "repository_example" # str |
     branch = "branch_example" # str |
     path = "path_example" # str | relative to the branch
+    force = False # bool |  (optional) if omitted the server will use the default value of False

     # example passing only required values which don't have defaults set
     try:
         # delete object.
 Missing objects will not return a NotFound error.
         api_instance.delete_object(repository, branch, path)
+    except lakefs_client.ApiException as e:
+        print("Exception when calling ObjectsApi->delete_object: %s\n" % e)

+    # example passing only required values which don't have defaults set
+    # and optional values
+    try:
+        # delete object.
+Missing objects will not return a NotFound error.
+        api_instance.delete_object(repository, branch, path, force=force)
     except lakefs_client.ApiException as e:
         print("Exception when calling ObjectsApi->delete_object: %s\n" % e)
 ```